-IC1 Integrate passenger and freight transport with urban design at the Aerotropolis-wide, precinct and local scale to achieve quality movement and place outcomes.
+IC1 Integrate passenger and freight transport with urban design at the Aerotropolis-wide, precinct and local scale, connected more broadly to the Western Parkland City, to achieve quality movement and place outcomes.

 Locate and stage high quality active and public transport, utility and digital networks to align with projected land uses and secure corridors and sites early.